gavmere/LeagueOfLegendsAnalysis/README.md

 ></iframe>

 The distribution of game length looks almost perfectly normal, which makes sense; naturally, we would expect most games to last about 30 minutes, while fewer games last fewer than 30 minutes and more than 30 minutes.

+After looking at the distributions of the variables above, we were able to safely conclude that they all could be used as factors in the prediction process.

 ### Bivariate Analysis